-Our primary goal was to rebuild the legacy data processing pipeline of MaaS solution to ingest raw data in the common GTFS format.
-The Jenkins-based MaaS transportation solution we delivered accepts public transportation schedules and real-time tracking data from transit agencies around the globe.
+Our primary goal was to rebuild the legacy data processing pipeline of MaaS public transport management software to ingest raw data in the common GTFS format.
+The Jenkins-based public transport planning software we delivered accepts public transit schedules and real-time, tracking data from transit agencies around the globe.
 This data goes through a complex 19-step processing flow, during which it’s extended, optimized, merged, concatenated, normalized, and validated.
 The pipeline functions in continuous data delivery mode.

 We also reworked the proprietary routing engine so it no longer uses any licensed third-party components.
-This freed our client from any licensing restrictions so they could monetize their transit data for transportation as a service business model.
+This freed our client from any licensing restrictions so they could monetize their transit data for public transport software as a service business model.

 To support this transition, Intellias engineers implemented a mechanism that converts transit data between the HAFAS and GTFS formats.
 This enabled us to sequentially migrate individual pipeline components to GTFS without hampering existing production processes.

 Our engineers also implemented various pipeline plugins to fetch real-time location and arrival data for many modes of public MaaS transportation.
 This allows the mobility platform as a service to display accurate arrival and departure times, for example on bus and train station screens.
-Currently, our client’s service delivers real-time position data to transportation and travel agencies throughout the world.
+Currently, our client’s public transport planning software delivers real-time position data to transportation and travel agencies throughout the world.

 - Data verification and enrichment